ElleZWQ/MHCD/README.md

-The code will come soon by the end of October.
+The code will come soon upon publication.